 Absence management system allows users to keep on top of the hours they’ve worked, so you can have a flexible working environment in which nobody works any more (or less) hours than they should.

 Conclusion: Don’t Let Absenteeism Get the Better of You

 Employee absence is always a problem, but it does tend to spike at certain times of the year.
 This could be due to adverse weather, seasonal stresses, or mounting financial pressures.
 In any case, it’s important that you take steps to understand the underlying causes of absence.

-Absence software offers clear reporting that will make it easy for you to understand your data, employee demographics, and behaviours.
+Absence software offers clear reporting that will make it easy for you to understand your data, employee demographics, and behaviors.
 This will enable you to identify problem areas and take strategic action to support employee wellbeing while reducing absenteeism.